Venture Capital Economics with Public Market Liquidity

 This strategy of portfolio composition is known as “venture capital economics”.
 Big returns on a few investments in the portfolio drive the returns for the whole portfolio.

-This model has other problems.
-By far the largest is illiquidity.
+Traditional venture funds’ investments are illiquid.
 Once a venture investment is made, the fund will not realize a return until the company sells or IPOs.
-Limited partners, who commit capital to venture funds, have to commit for 7-13 years.
-Few investors can afford to think on that time-scale.
+Because of this, limited partners, who commit capital to venture funds, have to commit for 7-13 years.
+Only select few investors can afford to think on that time-scale.

 Generally speaking, Multicoin Capital gets the best of both worlds: venture capital economics but with public market liquidity.
 We experience venture capital economics as we invest in promising protocols while they are young and aim for outsized returns on every investment.
-But all the assets Multicoin Capital invests in are liquid.
-This means that we reserve the right to change our minds about a given investment.
+But most of the assets Multicoin Capital invests in are liquid.
+This means that we reserve the ability to change our minds about a given investment.

 If we thought an investment could be 10x, and we discover while we’re up 2x that upside is capped at 2.5x, we can take our profits and move on.
 On the other hand, if an investment is down 50%, we can sell and get half our invested capital back.
 Many venture funds attempt to do this by salvaging the companies, but this is usually a laborious process.
 When we choose to cut our losses, we can do so overnight with minimal headache.

 Most importantly, Multicoin Capital can invest in competing protocols rather than having to pick a single winner in a competitive space.
 This significantly lowers risk for investors.
 It is generally easier to spot trends than it is to pick specific winners.
-For example, there are many smart contract platforms today: Ethereum, NEO, Stratis, Lisk, Aeternity, Tezos, WAVES, and more.
-Although Ethereum is the market leader today, there are strong cases to be made that smart contract platforms will not be winner-take-all platforms.
+For example, there are many smart contract platforms today: Ethereum, NEO, Stratis, Lisk, Aeternity, Tezos, EOS, and more.
+Although Ethereum is the market leader today, there are strong cases to be made that smart contract platforms will not be winner-take-all platforms or that Ethereum could be unseated by a competitor.
 So there is real opportunity in investing in smaller platforms at 1/100th the price of Ethereum’s $30B network value.

 Historically, investing in technology trends meant investing in illiquid assets.
 This creates risk because capital is locked up as the technology evolves and the market changes.
 Cryptoassets offer a unique and novel investment profile, one that combines venture-style upside potential, but with lower risk and shorter commitment due to asset liquidity.
 Or in other words, venture capital economics with public market liquidity.